arashelahi/MLMicelle/README.md

-# MLMicel
+# MLMicelle
-The MLMicel package enables the detection of separate micelles, using an unsupervised machine learning-based algorithm.
+The MLMicelle package enables the detection of separate micelles, using an unsupervised machine learning-based algorithm.
 This model is particularly developed for the detection of separate polymeric micelles, but can be utilized for other molecular aggregates.

 ## Reference
+Please cite the following paper if you use the MLMi

-## The funtionalities of the MLMicel:
+## The funtionalities of the MLMicelle:
 1. Identification of the separate micelles.
 2. Quantification of the structural properties of sphericacl micelles, such as micelle size, micelle core size, etc.
 3. Quantification of the diffusion coefficients of micelles.